Skip to content

 Engelbert had previously mentioned Philadelphia, Denver, Nashville, and South Florida as potential destinations.
 Now, presumably, one spot remains.

-“I am gravely disappointed,” said Philadelphia city council member Kendra Brooks in a phone interview.
+“I am gravely disappointed,” said Philadelphia City Council member Kendra Brooks in a phone interview.

 She added: “We have one of the most passionate fan bases in the country, and I’ve seen the energy in the city around the WNBA, and I’m very disappointed with the announcement.”

-Hours before the WNBA’s press conference following the announcement, Philadelphia Mayor Cherelle L. Parker officially endorsed the Sixers’ proposal to build a new arena in Center City, near Chinatown.
+Hours before the WNBA’s press conference following the announcement, Philadelphia Mayor Cherelle L. Parker officially endorsed the 76ers’ proposal to build a new arena in Center City, near Chinatown.
 As the WNBA assesses bids for expansion teams, it takes many factors, like potential arenas, into consideration.

 Within hours of Parker’s endorsement, opponents rallied near City Hall.